jimp-dev/jimp-native/README.md

 ## Make your sever-side Jimp code run 10x faster!

-Jimp-native is a fast C++ re-implementation of Jimp with zero system dependencies and little overhead!
+Jimp-native is a fast C++ re-implementation of [Jimp](https://github.com/oliver-moran/jimp/tree/master/packages) with zero system dependencies and minimal overhead!

 ## How do I start using it?